WTFAcademy/WTF-Starknet/docs/4_starknetjs/readme.md

   - contract
   - wtfacademy
 ---
-# WTF StarkNet 4: StarkNet.js
+# WTF StarkNet 4: Starknet.js

-[StarkNet.js](https://www.starknetjs.com/) is a JavaScript library to interact with [StarkNet](https://starknet.io/), typically in script or a decentralized applicatoin.
-StarkNet.js is inspired by [Ethers.js](https://github.com/ethers-io/ethers.js), so it is easy if you have experience on it.
+[Starknet.js](https://www.starknetjs.com/) is a JavaScript library to interact with [Starknet](https://starknet.io/), typically in script or a decentralized applications.
+StarkNet.js is inspired by [Ethers.js](https://github.com/ethers-io/ethers.js), so it's easier if you have experience with it.

 > If you are not familiar with Ethers.js, check [WTF Ethers Tutorial](https://github.com/WTFAcademy/WTF-Ethers).